ESG Strategy

 Customers

-Customers trained in financial education and digital literacy.
+People trained in financial education in 2024.

 Digital customers.

-Senior citizen clients digitized.
+Senior citizen clients are digitalized.

 Employees